Extensible Type-Safe Error Handling in Haskell

 ResultT

-fine-grained API for, e.g. Filesystem-related functions.
-From an error handling
+provide fine-grained API, e.g., for Filesystem-related functions.
+From an

-perspective, the functions provided by Prelude (the standard library of Haskell)
+error handling perspective, the functions provided by Prelude

 In this section, I will show you how we can leverage ResultT